samrocketman/docker-compose-ha-consul-vault-ui/README.md

 Currently, output from the `dnsmasq` and `dnsmasq-secondary` servers are minimal.
 Verbosity of output can be increased for troubleshooting.
-Edit `docker-compose.yml` and add `--log-queries` to the dnsmasq command.
+Edit `docker compose.yml` and add `--log-queries` to the dnsmasq command.

 DNS client troubleshooting using Docker.

-    docker-compose run dns-troubleshoot
+    docker compose run dns-troubleshoot

 Using the `dig` command inside of the container.